Brandon Bjertnes, EdM

 for ADV 101, Dean of Students intern, Higher Education Administration Association

-Brook.
-She is honored to continue to serve Seawolves as a two time alumni and professional
+of Transfer Students.
+She is honored to continue to serve Seawolves as a two time

-with the exceptional team of advisors at Academic and Transfer Advising Services.
+alumna and professional with the exceptional team of advisors at Academic and Transfer

 Lisa Dimone, M.S.